Map Русский

 Interstate Commission for Water Coordination of Central Asia

-he Aral Sea Basin, which covers the whole area of Tajikistan and Uzbekistan, most of Turkmenistan, a part of the Kyrgyz Republic, the south of Kazakhstan, and the north of Afghanistan, is one of the centers where civilizations originated.
+The Aral Sea Basin, which covers the whole area of Tajikistan and Uzbekistan, most of Turkmenistan, a part of the Kyrgyz Republic, the south of Kazakhstan, and the north of Afghanistan, is one of the centers where civilizations originated.
 The two major rivers in the basin – Amu Darya and Syr Darya – have been the sources of life and livelihoods in the region at all times.
 Today, sustainable development of states in Central Asia (CA) and living conditions of more than 60 millions (as of 01.01.2017) rely on sound and coordinated use of regional water resources.

 Before independence, a single water-management system with centralized governance and complex hydraulic infrastructure was formed to meet growing demands of population and economic sectors.
 More than 80 reservoirs, with the total capacity of more than 60 km3 and the currently operational 44 km3, including 17 km3 in the Amu Darya Basin and 27 km3 in the Syr Darya Basin, were constructed in the region.
 Besides unique reservoirs and large dams, this water-management system includes the world's largest gravity Karakum canal (currently Garagumdarya), 1 400 km long and with the capacity of 500 m3/s, the unique cascades of pumping canals, including the Karshi cascade, with the capacity of 350 m3/s and the lift of 180 m, and large hydropower stations, such as Toktogul (dam height 215 m and reservoir volume 19.5 km3) and Nurek (dam height 300 m and reservoir volume 10.5 m3).

-This powerful system was designed to intensify irrigated agriculture that boosted socio-economic development in the region, on the one hand, and led to disastrous degradation of ecosystems, including disappearance of the Aral Sea, on the other hand.
 For efficient inter-republican allocation and use of water in Syr Darya and Amu Darya basins, the USSR Ministry of Land Reclamation and Water Resources (Minvodkhoz) by its orders #300 and #301 of 27.08.1987 established Syr Darya and Amu Darya basin authorities for inter-republican allocation of water and operation of water intakes and hydroschemes (named Uprvodkhoz “Syr Darya” and Uprvodkhoz “Amu Darya”).

 Same time, Master Plans for comprehensive use and conservation of water resources in Amu Darya and Syr Darya River Basins were drafted and later on revised.
 Many research and design institutes from concerned countries were involved in this work that resulted in networking among water professionals in the region.